-6 Resume Tips to Help You Land an Interview
+6 Resume Tips to Help You Land a Job Interview

-Having a strong resume is crucial to landing a job interview.
-Do these 6 things to your resume before submitting it to hiring managers.
+Having a strong resume is a crucial first step to landing a job or even just an interview.
+However, creating a standout resume can be a daunting task, especially if this is your first time making one.
+Here are six things you can do to improve your resume before submitting it to hiring managers: